cristianprofile/testing-java1.8-features/README.md

 ![Stream Debugger for intellij](/image/stream-debugger-intellij.png?raw=true "Stream Debugger for intellij")

+This is the model we are going to use to be able to test new Stream Api

 ![Collection flights example](/image/flights.png?raw=true "Spring Actuator values")

 -  Filter a collection with lambda expression using boolean predicate